 - Agriculture is an integral part of the history of Yuma County.
-Prior to European exploration, Native Americans raised melons, gourds and grain in the flood plains of the Colorado and Gila Rivers. - Traditional farming has been in region since the 1860's, diverting water from both rivers. - Today, there are approximately 200,000 acres of irrigated land around Yuma, most of it in seven irrigation districts, all of which rely on Colorado River water delivered through facilities developed by the U.S. Bureau of Reclamation.
-Location of these irrigated areas is shown on the Yuma Area Projects Map later in the report.

-The districts are listed below, together with current operation & maintenance fees for irrigation water
+Prior to European exploration, Native Americans raised melons, gourds and grain in the flood plains of the Colorado and Gila Rivers. - Traditional farming has been in the region since the 1860's, diverting water from both rivers. - Today, there are approximately 200,000 acres of irrigated land around Yuma, most of it in seven irrigation districts, all of which rely on Colorado River water delivered through facilities developed by the U.S. Bureau of Reclamation.
+Location of these irrigated areas is shown on the Yuma Area Projects Map later in the presentation. - The districts listed are shown together with current operation & maintenance fees for irrigation water.
+O&M fees have increased in the past few years, but the cost to obtain irrigation water here remains cost effective.

-District Name Size in 2009 Operation & Irrigable Acres Maintenance Fees V 5 Yuma Project Valley Division 50,000 \$86.00, includes first 5 acre feet.
-Reservation Division 15,000 \$67.50, includes first 5 acre feet Unit 'B' 3,300 \$143.68, includes first 10 acre feet Gila Project North Gila Valley 6,000 \$32, includes first 6 acre feet South Gila Valley 12,000 \$35, includes first 5 acre feet Wellton Mohawk 60,000 \$80, includes first 4 acre feet Yuma Mesa 19,200 \$60, includes first 9 acre feet Total Acreage 165,500
+Size in 2010 Operation & District Name Irrigable Acres Maintenance Fees Yuma Project Valley Division 50,000 \$86.00, includes first 5 acre feet.
+Reservation Division 15,000 \$67.50, includes first 5 acre feet Unit 'B' 3,300 \$150.00, includes first 10 acre feet Gila Project North Gila Valley 6,000 \$38, includes first 5 acre feet South Gila Valley 12,000 \$40, includes first 5 acre feet Wellton Mohawk 60,000 \$84, includes first 4 acre feet Yuma Mesa 19,200 \$70, includes first 9 acre feet Total Acreage 165,500